sandeshpaudyal/act360-laravel-erms/readme.md

 <br>
 You need to connect to the internet for full function of the webapp since bootstrapCDN, jquery have been used .

+<b>You need to add department before adding employee in order to choose the department for employee.<b>

 <h2>Deployment</h2>
 <ul>